asimen1/ext-messenger/README.md

 // to - where to send the message to: '<part>:<name>'.
 //      <part> values: 'background', 'content_script', 'popup', 'devtool'.
 // message - the message to send.
-// responseCallback - function that will be called if receiver invoked "sendResponse".
+// responseCallback - function that will be called if the receiver message handler invoked "sendResponse".

 // devtool.js -> content script
 c.sendMessage('content_script:main', { text: 'HI!' }, function(response) {